 Your treatment will depend on the type of rosacea you have.
 Most of these creams and oral medications help the most in people with papulopustular rosacea.
 That's where symptoms include small pimples, facial flushing, and tiny red lines on the cheeks.

 Antibiotics are a common rosacea treatment, but not because bacteria cause rosacea.
-Instead, antibiotics may help rosacea symptoms by easing swelling and relieving the pimple-like skin problems you may have.
+Instead, antibiotics may help by easing swelling and inflammation and relieving the pimple-like skin problems you may have.

 Rosacea Treatment Options

 Your doctor might start treatment with a prescription cream or gel you use on your face once or twice a day.
 These include:

 Tretinoin( Avita, Retin-A), a retinoid, is used in some hard-to-treat cases.

 These treatments have side effects, like skin irritation.
 A few are not safe for women who are pregnant or planning to become pregnant.
 Talk to your doctor about any risks.